jwcarman/cxf-sandbox/benchmark/jaxrs/README.md

 ## Starting the Server

-From the "server" project, run:
+From the "server" module, run:

 ```
 mvn -Pasync exec:java